Entry and coronation of Anne of Denmark: Entries to Perth and Dundee

-The officers of the ships included: Peder Munk, the admiral on the Gideon; Steen Madsen his lieutenant; Henrik Gyldenstierne the vice-admiral on the Josaphad with his lieutenant, Hans Concellour; Alexander Duram of the Raphael with his lieutenant Klaus Bold; Neils Skink of the Gabriel with his lieutenant Jakob Trugard; Hans Rostok of the Dove with Ove Winshour; Kild Bauld of the Blue Lion; Herwick Braun of the Little Sertoun; Hans Symonsoun of the Mouse; John Syde, captain of the Rose; Jørgen Mowst of the Falcon of Birren.

-Several of these men, with Scottish partners, rode before the queen's coach to the Entry on 19 May from Holyroodhouse to the West Port.

 Texts and publications

 Several contemporary descriptions of the events exist, but the above description is taken mostly from a Danish account, not published until 1852.
 Some verses in Scots and Latin were printed.
 John Burrell's poem was included in a volume printed by Robert Waldegrave dedicated to the Duke of Lennox.
 Waldegrave also printed the Schediasmata de Nuptiis serenissimi potentissimique Scot.
 Regis Iacobi VI (Edinburgh, 1590) by Adrian Damman van Bisterfeld, a resident diplomat of the United Provinces.

 Hercules Rollock was the schoolmaster of Edinburgh High School.
 He was credited with writing the verses on astrology and good fortune, which survive only in a Danish translation, and he would have been involved in writing, planning and rehearsing the Entry, which featured his pupils as pageant actors.
 His poem on the marriage De avgvstissimo Iacobi 6.
 Scotorum Regis, & Annæ Frederici 2. had been published in 1589.

 The father of the boy who presented the keys to Anna at the West Port was the lawyer John Russell (d.
 1612), who wrote an address to the queen on behalf of Edinburgh, which seems to be the speech made at the West Port, Verba Ioann.
 Russelli iureconsulti pro senatu populoque Edinburgensi habita, ad serenissimam scotorum reginam Annam dum Edinburgum ingreditur 19.
 Maij.
 An.
 1590 (Edinburgh: Robert Waldegrave, 1590).

 A Scottish narrative inspired a version printed in London, The ioyfull receiuing of Iames the sixt of that name King of Scotland, and Queene Anne his wife, into the townes of Lyeth and Edenborough the first daie of May last past.
 1590, Together with the triumphs shewed before the coronation of the said Scottish Queene (London: printed for Henrie Carre, 1590).

 A poem on the marriage by Jacob Jacobsen Wolf, known as Volfius, was printed as the Carmen in Nuptias Jacobi VI Regis Scotiae et Annae Frederici II filiae (Copenhagen: Lorentz Benedicht, 1590).
 The National Library of Scotland has a manuscript of this poem dedicated to John Maitland of Thirlestane.

 Later, the poet Alexander Montgomerie wrote an epitaph for the twin brothers John and Patrick Schaues or Schaw alluding in the first line to their help as "ethnics" with pagan wisdom in aiding the king's decision to sail to Denmark, after their deaths in December 1591, when they defended the king and Holyroodhouse from Francis Stewart, 5th Earl of Bothwell.